DigitalVeer/Label-Semantic-Aware-Pretraining/README.md

 # Label Semantic Aware Pretraining

-In this research project, we evaluate we explore the effectiveness of LSAP on few-shot intent classification tasks.
-Our principal aim is to implement the LSAP technique on a series of T5-small models and evaluate their performance across diverse few-shot settings, comparing it to baseline models.
+In this research project, we explore the effectiveness of LSAP on few-shot intent classification tasks.
+Our aim is to implement the LSAP technique on a series of T5-small models and evaluate their performance across diverse few-shot settings.
 The original Label Semantic Aware Pre-training paper can be found [here](https://arxiv.org/pdf/2204.07128.pdf).

  # Setup